ponylang/ponylang-website/content/sponsors/index.md

 [Appveyor](https://www.appveyor.com/) runs our continuous integration tests on Windows.
 They support a ton of open source projects.
 Wonderful service.

-### CircleCI

-[CircleCI](https://circleci.com/) runs our continuous integration tests on Linux.
-It lets us test our code on manifold configurations and architectures.
-They support several open source projects.
-Amazing solution.

 ### Cirrus CI

 [Cirrus CI](https://cirrus-ci.org/) provide us with free services to run our FreeBSD and MacOS CI jobs, like they do to all open source projects.
 Simply brilliant.